Are you ready to be a part of something big?

 You’ll have plenty of chances to use your engineering knowledge in service and professional organizations; we have everything from the BU Energy Club to Engineers Without Borders.

 Our comprehensive career development program exclusively for engineering students covers it all: résumé writing, internship and co-op placements, sophisticated job search capabilities.
+As part of the Engineers in the Real World speaker series, highly accomplished engineering-educated professionals from a variety of fields show students how their careers have addressed societal challenges.

 Nearly all students who use these services find a job (or are in graduate school) within six months of graduation.